John Shanley (bishop)

 John Shanley (January 4, 1852 – July 16, 1909) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Fargo in North Dakota from 1889 until his death in 1909.
+He served as bishop of the Diocese of Jamestown in North Dakota, starting in 1889.
+When the Vatican renamed it as the Diocese of Fargo in 1897, he continued to serve as bishop until his death in 1909.

 Biography

 Early life

 John Shanley was born on January 4, 1852, in Albion, New York, the youngest son of John and Nancy (née McClean) Shanley.
 At age five, his family moved to Faribault, Minnesota, and soon afterward to St. Paul.
 Shanley received his early education from frontier priests who visited St. Paul, while serving as an altar boy at St. Paul Cathedral from 1858 to 1867.

 Shanley then attended St. John's College in Collegeville, Minnesota, where was trained in the classics and graduated in 1869.
 Bishop Thomas Grace then sent him to the College of Propaganda in Rome; Shanley made the journey with Reverend John Ireland, the future archbishop of the Archdiocese of St. Paul and Minneapolis.